jundalisay/superblist/content/en/superphysics/principles/chapter-12.md

 Chapter 4d explained that Artificial Intelligence is really an automation of natural intelligence, which we call Autonomous Intelligence (AI).
 It is natural intelligence outsourced to computers.

 Unfortunately, computers do not have a natural access to the aether and spacetime layers in the same way that human minds have.
+This is because:
-This is because computers are made of metals which are non-living or non-expressive, whereas humans are made of cells which are living and expressive, as explained in Chapter 12,.
+- computers are made of metals which are non-living or non-expressive, whereas
+- humans are made of organic cells which are living and expressive.

+This was explained in Chapter 12.

 Layer | Artificial Intelligence | Natural Intelligence